 - Badass Bookworm: Anne Marie is literally one, as each book she equips increases her Combat skill.

 - Death Is a Slap on the Wrist: Being defeated in combat results in the hero being sent to the Town Hall space, losing a die roll of Investigation tokens, Allies, and/or Items in any combination.
 During the Mystery Phase, the hero in question is healed of all wounds.
+Some monsters can permanently kill PCs however, such as the Gargoyle turning them to stone.

 - Dirty Coward: If you select a Town Elder with the Coward Secret to join your Hunting Party, there's a very real risk of that Elder abandoning you in the middle of the fight.